Mississippi College School of Law offers 5 clinical experiences for law students:

-The Adoption Legal Clinic, Child Advocacy in Youth Court Clinic, Child Advocacy in Chancery Court Clinic, and Mission First Legal Aid Clinic.
+The Adoption Legal Clinic, Child Advocacy in Youth Court Clinic, Child Advocacy in Chancery Court Clinic, Mission First Legal Aid Clinic and HIV and the Law.

 Each clinic is under the supervision of a faculty member and includes a weekly substantive classroom component.